 The scroll wheel is incremented and covered with very grippy rubber.
 The wheel steps are well-defined and provide good tactile feedback.
 Unfortunately, it doesn't have infinite scrolling and L/R tilt inputs.

 The Logitech G PRO HERO is loud, but it still shouldn't bother those around you unless you're in a very quiet environment.

 The click latency is excellent.
 Most people shouldn't feel any delay.

 Logitech's G HUB is superb.
 It's very user-friendly and allows you to adjust performance settings, create custom profiles, and customize the RGB lighting.
-It has onboard memory to store profiles, so you can access your custom settings on any computer even if G HUB isn't installed.
+It has onboard memory to store profiles, so you can access your custom settings on any computer, even if G HUB isn't installed.
 While there weren't any software difficulties during testing, many users online have reported various problems trying to use the Logitech G HUB software, including but not limited to startup issues, freezing, and connection issues with some devices.
 If you'd like to share your experience using Logitech G HUB with this mouse, feel free to leave a comment in the discussions section.